Deficiency, commensurators and 4-dimensional infrasolvmanifolds: deficiencies of 4-dimensional infrasolvmanifold groups

 In fact all torsion-free solvable 2-knot groups have deficiency $-1$ or 0.
 (See Chapter 16 of \cite{Hi}.)
 Thus examples with $\beta=1$ and deficiency $-2$ must have abelianization $\mathbb{Z}\oplus{T}$, where $T$ is a nontrivial finite group.
 Let $M$ be a $\mathbb{N}il^3$-manifold with Seifert base $S(2,2,2,2)$.
 Then $\pi=\pi_1(M)\times\mathbb{Z}$ is orientable, and $\beta_1(\pi;\mathbb{F}_2)=4$.
 Hence $def(\pi)=-2$, by Lemma 1.
 The group $\mathbb{Z}^3\rtimes_{-I}\mathbb{Z}$ is a simpler example, but is non-orientable.

 $\beta=0$.
-Every such group is non-orientable, and is an extension of $D_\infty$ by a normal subgroup $K$, by Lemma 3.14 of \cite{Hi}.
+Every such group is non-orientable, and is an extension of the infinite dihedral group $D_\infty$ by a normal subgroup $K$, by Lemma 3.14 of \cite{Hi}.
 Hence $\pi\cong{G*_KH}$ where $G,H$ and $K$ are subgroups of Hirsch length 3, and $[G:K]=[H:K]=2$.
 Since $G,H$ and $K$ are torsion free and virtually poly-$Z$ of Hirsch length 3, they each have deficiency 0, and can be generated by at most $3$ elements, by Lemma 6.
 Hence $\pi$ is 4-generated.

 \begin{lemma} Let $G$ be a torsion-free virtually poly-$Z$ group of Hirsch length $3$, and let $K$ be a subgroup of index $2$.
 Then $G$ can be generated by three elements $u,v,w$ such that $u^2,v,w$ generate $K$. \end{lemma}